roman-ojha/social/README.md

 3. Get all the environment variables which are include in `.env.example`
 4. Get Firebase SDK Service Account Key & Connect MongoDB
 5. Include Google Oauth services in application
-6. Include Pusher for real time message services (NOTE: Pusher will soon be replaced)
-7. 2.
-Run `yarn` to install all packages
+6. Run `yarn install` to install all packages
-8. Run `yarn start` to run the server
+7. Run `yarn start` to run the server

 ### Web:
 1. `Social-Application/client`
-2. Run `yarn` to install all packages
+2. Run `yarn install` to install all packages
 3. Run `yarn start` to run the server